GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Experiments

 \section{Experiments}

-The proposed GC-LSTM model is compared with widely used baseline methods on several real benchmark dynamic network datasets to testify its performance.
+The proposed GC-LSTM model is compared {{with the widely used baseline methods}} on several real benchmark dynamic networks to testify its performance.
 All experiments are implemented on 12G NVIDIA GPU, 32G DDR running memory server, which are coded by Python.